noteflakes/ripple/SYNTAX.markdown

 ## Alternative Syntax for Lyrics

-Ripple also offers a better syntax for lyrics:
+Ripple also offers a better syntax for lyrics.
+Files using this syntax should use the <code>.lyr</code> extension:

     Je-su mei-ne Freu--de, => Je -- su mei -- ne Freu -- _ de,